The Top Benefits of Using Vitamin C Serum

 “Applying Vitamin C under the eyes will not only help brighten, hydrate and tighten the skin in this area, but the collagen-stimulating aspect of Vitamin C can also help with the appearance of fine lines around the eyes!”

 Vitamin C Serum is recommended to be applied daily in the morning after cleansing.
 As it is a known antioxidant, it works to neutralize damage caused by environmental stressors, such as UV Rays and pollution.
-To maximize the effectiveness of your Vitamin C Serum, we also recommend that you pair it with the a Retinol Serum!
-Retinol works to reduce signs of aging by mildly exfoliating and unclogging pores, allowing other skin treatments (such as Vitamin C) to be absorbed more effectively.
+To maximize the effectiveness of your Vitamin C Serum, we also recommend that you pair it with a Retinol Serum!
+Retinol works to reduce signs of aging by mildly exfoliating and unclogging pores.
+It allows other skin treatments, such as Vitamin C, to be absorbed more effectively.
 While both serums aid in anti-aging, Retinol and Vitamin C have very different functions.
-Vitamin C is an antioxidant that stimulates collagen production, while Retinol stimulates collagen and elastin production as well, it is also an exfoliant that rids the skin of damaged cells and help maintain a healthy skin cell turnover rate to keep your skin looking youthful!
+Vitamin C is an antioxidant that stimulates collagen production, while Retinol stimulates collagen and elastin production as well, it is also an exfoliant that rids the skin of damaged cells and helps maintain a healthy skin cell turnover rate to keep your skin looking youthful!

 Retinol can increase sun sensitivity as it exfoliates the top layer of the skin, which is why it should be used topically only at night.
 During the day, it is essential to wear sun protection to help reduce the chances of developing sunburn or any irritation to the skin.
 However, even if you’re only using Vitamin C, it is still a must that you apply a physical sun protector every morning.

-Di Morelli Vitamin C Serum for Face and Eye is an oil-free, highly potent and fast absorbing treatment containing Matrixyl.
+Our Vitamin C Serum for Face and Eye is an oil-free, highly potent and fast-absorbing treatment containing Matrixyl.
 This serum can be used on a daily basis for all skin types to promote youthful and radiant skin.